ericzinnikas/RubyTorrent/USAGE.md

 ###Libraries

-Our implementation is split into six different classes/files:
+Our implementation is split into eight different classes/files:

 1. `bencode.rb` --> Our bencoding library.
 2. `bitfield.rb` --> Handles manipulation of piece/block states.